hugoeditor/hugocms/backend/help/system/cron.en.md

 - **Build website** (`cron-build.php`) — publishes any scheduled releases that have come due and builds the site with Hugo.
 It builds only when a release was actually due; otherwise the run is skipped (use `--force` to always build).
 No Pro license required.
-Optionally (project settings, Pro) the run then creates a Git commit — see below.
+Optionally (project settings, Pro) the run then saves a version state — see below.
 - **Improve content** (`cron-improve.php`) — lets the AI revise reviewed pages.
   Pro feature.
 - **Health check** (`cron-healthcheck.php`) — checks the published website and